MarioNette: Self-Supervised Sprite Learning: Method

 \subsection{Compositing and reconstruction}

 Each anchor in our layered representation is now equipped with a sprite \AnchorSprite{j}{l} and a transformation \Transform{j}{l}.
-We filter out inactive anchors ($\AnchorProb{j}{l} = 0$).
-For each layer $l$, we transform the active sprites in their anchor's local coordinate system and render them onto the layer's canvas, initialized as fully transparent.
+For each layer $l$, we transform the sprites in their anchor's local coordinate system and render them onto the layer's canvas, initialized as fully transparent.
 Because of the local transformation, neighboring sprites within a layer may overlap.
 When this happens, we randomly choose an ordering, as in Figure~\ref{fig:representation}.
-This random permutation encourages our model to avoid overlapping sprites or make sprite colors agree in the overlap region.
+This random permutation encourages our model to either avoid overlapping sprites within the same layer or make the sprite colors agree in the overlap region, since these are the only two options that yield the same rendering regardless of the random $z$-ordering.
+Note that sprites on \emph{distinct layers} are not shuffled.
+The shuffling prevents the network from abusing the compositing to cover patches with others from the same layer.

-As shown in Figure~\ref{fig:overview}, we optionally learn a background texture to capture elements that cannot be explained using repeatable sprites.
-This can be thought of as a special patch of resolution equal to or greater than that of a single frame.
-If the background is larger than a frame, the reconstruction process specifies a (discrete) position offset in the background from which to crop.
-In some experiments, we use a simpler background model: a single fixed solid color, determined by analyzing the input frame before training.
-In this variant, we sample 100 random frames, cluster the pixel values into 5 clusters using $k$-means, and choose the largest cluster center as background color.
-Finally, we combine the background and sprite layers using standard back to front alpha compositing~\cite{porter1984compositing}.
+We optionally learn a background texture to capture elements that cannot be explained using sprites.
+This can be thought of as a special patch of resolution greater than that of a single frame.
+For each frame, we learn a (discrete) position offset in the background from which to crop.
+We represent these offsets as discrete pixel shifts using a softmax classification (independently for each spatial dimension).
+We found this encoding better behaved than using a continuous offset with a spatial transformer---the discrete encoding allows the gradient signal to propagate to all shifts rather than the weak local gradient from bilinear interpolation (see \S\ref{sec:ablation} for an ablation).
+We combine the background and sprite layers via standard alpha compositing~\citep{porter1984compositing}.
+Figure~\ref{fig:results_games} shows a learned background.

+In some experiments, we use a simpler background model: a fixed solid color, determined by analyzing the data before training.
+In this variant, we sample 100 random frames, cluster the pixel values into 5 clusters using $k$-means, and choose the largest cluster center as the background color.